 The organisation has collaborated with academics, judges, legal practitioners, policymakers and civil society around the world to advance collective knowledge of the relationship between rule of law, democracy, sustained economic development and human rights.

-IRLI is proud to support the pro-bono pledge, and firmly believe that members of the legal profession are uniquely placed to ensure access to justice through the provision of pro-bono legal services.
+IRLI is proud to support the pro-bono pledge and firmly believes that members of the legal profession are uniquely placed to ensure access to justice through the provision of pro-bono legal services.
 IRLI is grateful for all the pro-bono assistance it has received since its founding and is looking forward to further partnerships with solicitors and barristers who have joined the pledge.